Mokona/python-p4lib/README.txt

 Hasn't been updated in a while so is showing its age in some places (e.g. 'px annotate' was added before p4 grew an annotate command).

+px has not been updated after v0.9.5 and is probably not working starting with version v0.9.6.

 px
 ----------------